wvc/Lahcuby/README.md

 This is an implementation of the Late Acceptance Hill Climbing algorithm in rUBY (Burke & Bykov 2016).
 The original paper can be found here: http://dx.doi.org/10.1016/j.ejor.2016.07.012

+The code has mostly been written during a live programming session. https://www.youtube.com/watch?v=5uO-CfSJWng

 Usage
 ===